-Example 1) two children are fighting over a castle; staff member walks over and asks "What is the trouble- they say we want the castle".
-Staff member says "Well, this is a big castle, how could we share it"?
+Example 1) two children are fighting over a castle; educator walks over and asks "What is the trouble- they say we want the castle".
+Educator says "Well, this is a big castle, how could we share it"?
 Children decide one will use the front the other the back and they return to playing...

-Example 2) If a child has been hitting another child the staff will encourage the injured child to voice their feelings such as "When you hit me it hurts, please do not do that again."
+Example 2) If a child has been hitting another child the educators will encourage the injured child to voice their feelings such as "When you hit me it hurts, please do not do that again."